esensar/nvim-dev-container/README.md

-    -- Each command can either be a string or a table (list of command parts) -- Takes binaries available in path on current container and version_string passed to the command or current version of neovim end, devcontainer_json_template = function()
+    -- Each command can either be a string or a table (list of command parts) -- Takes binaries available in path on current container and version_string passed to the command or current version of neovim end,
+  -- Can be set to true to install neovim as root in container -- Usually not required, but could help if permission errors occur during install nvim_install_as_root = false, devcontainer_json_template = function()
     -- Returns table - list of lines to set when creating new devcontainer.json files -- As a template